Updated July 2026 · Reviewed by a Form 5472 specialist

 Source: IRS Instructions for Form 5472 (Rev. 2026); IRC §6038A.
 Verified June 2026.

-By far the most common filer is the foreign-owned single-member LLC.
+The most common filer by far is the foreign-owned single-member LLC.
 A non-resident forms a Wyoming, Delaware, or New Mexico LLC, owns 100% of it, and uses it for e-commerce, consulting, or SaaS.
-That LLC is a disregarded entity, and the single foreign owner — owning well above the 25% threshold — triggers the section 6038A rules.
+That LLC is a disregarded entity, and the single foreign owner triggers the section 6038A rules.

 | Transaction | Reportable? | Typical Part on the form |